CoreyDeJong/lab-02/README.md

-# labs
+# labs 3
 Number and name of feature:
-Feature #1: Display images
-Feature #2: Filter images
-Feature #3: Style the application
+None

-Estimate of time needed to complete: 3 hours
+Estimate of time needed to complete: 9 hours

-Start time: 9:30AM 2/12
+Start time: 10:30AM 2/13

-Finish time: 10.30AM 2/13
+Finish time: tbd

-Actual time needed to complete: 7 hours.
+Actual time needed to complete: tbd

 This code base is a result of pair programming of Teddy and Corey